huplay/demo-gpt-java/README.md

 After that the system prints the generated tokens (one by one).
 If the maximum length is reached, or the response finished by an `END-OF-TEXT` token, a new prompt will be given.

 Normally every prompt starts a completely new session (the state is cleared), but if you want to remain in the same context, start your input text by `+`.
-If you use only a single `x` character, without more content, the system will continue the text as it would do without the limit of the max length.
+If you use only a single `+` character, without more content, the system will continue the text as it would do without the limit of the max length.
-If the maximum token amount is reached, no output will be produced (starting the text by`+`).

 To quit press Ctrl + C.